|

 a minority that can be sacrificed

 of the great god of Viking Vision.
-Unfortunately for
+Unfortunately

-them, they did insufficient real research and again made fundamental errors in their methodology so their case was shot to
+in their methodology so their case was shot to pieces.

 But it did not stop them commanding France to trial introduce daytime